sgsellan/gpytoolbox/docs/index.md

 and [Oded Stein](https://odedstein.com), MIT

 This is a very young library of general geometry processing Python research utility functions that evolves from our personal student codebases.
+It is compatible with Python 3.10, 3.11, 3.12 and 3.13.

 ## Installation